David Adshead, FSA

 EXECUTIVE DIRECTOR, THE ATTINGHAM TRUST

 Annabel Westman is an independent textile historian, lecturer and advisor on historic interiors for heritage bodies.
 Over the past thirty-five years, she has researched and written extensively on the subject and advised on numerous textile furnishing and restoration projects at a wide variety of properties working with the National Trust, English Heritage, Historic Royal Palaces, national and regional museums among other organisations in Britain, Europe and the USA.
 She is a Trustee of the Stowe House Preservation Trust and a member of its interiors working group.
 She was Director of the Attingham Summer School from 1993-2005 and has directed several Attingham Study Programmes.
 She was Director of Studies before her appointment as Executive Director of the Trust in 2012.

 Tessa Wild is an independent curator and Collections Adviser at Houghton Hall, Norfolk.
-She is currently co-curating The Dog – A Celebration at Chatsworth which opens in March 2019.
-She previously worked as a curator for the National Trust for seventeen years.
-Her book William Morris and his Palace of Art (Philip Wilson) will be published in July 2018.
-She is a trustee of the Emery Walker Trust.
+Her book William Morris and his Palace of Art (Philip Wilson) was published in July 2018.
+She is currently co-curating The Dog: A Celebration at Chatsworth which opens in March 2019.
+She previously worked as a curator for the National Trust and is a trustee of the Emery Walker Trust.

 Helen Jacobsen, DPhil